Let’s talk

 Personalized learning

 One of the most exciting uses of AI EdTech is its ability to personalize learning.
 AI systems analyze each student’s progress, learning preferences, and challenges to create custom learning paths (adapting the content and format to his unique needs).
 This kind of tailored approach helps students engage with the material more effectively and retain information better.
-For instance, platforms like DreamBox and Century Tech use AI to adapt lessons in real time based on each student’s unique interactions.
+DreamBox and Century Tech are strong examples of AI in education use cases that adapt lessons in real time to student performance.

 Intelligent tutoring systems